Page Tompkins, EdD

 Page’s research and practice interests include how teachers learn, instructional coaching, teacher leadership, teacher professional community, effective teaching, instructional program coherence, and school improvement.

-Valley News, White River Junction, VT
+Editorial in The Valley News, White River Junction, VT

 “To Really Improve, Schools Need to Grow Their Own Coaches”